peter-meehan-domokos/perfect-square/README.md

 It calls renderCharts inside a useEffect, which uses the D3 enter-update-exit pattern to call the [perfectSquareComponent](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/perfectSquareComponent.js), passing it the selection of all charts.

+It handles callbacks such as for event handling, by updating its state, which then triggers the necessary dom updates via specific useEffects or via its own returned JSX.
+For example, the user selects a chart at the d3/dom level, this is passed to the React component which sets this in state, and this in turn triggers a useEffect which updates the dom via the d3 component, and also makes any other required updates, such as to the controls.

 #### The main D3 component: [perfectSquareComponent](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/perfectSquareComponent.js)
 The D3 perfectSquareComponent utilises the standard D3 design pattern - it returns an inner function which can then be used to render and update each chart it receives as part of a selection of charts.
 It uses this inner function approach rather than classes, because this is more consistent with the implementation of D3 itself, allowing for seamless integration of these functions within standard D3 chaining.

-Settings at visual-level or chart-level
-Also as per D3 standard, there are settings variables that are applied and stored within the scope of the component, and can be accessed (get) when called with no argument, or modified (set) when passed an argument.
+Settings and callbacks handled at visual-level or chart-level Also as per D3 standard, there are settings variables and callback functions that are applied and stored within the scope of the component, and can be accessed (get) when called with no argument, or modified (set) when passed an argument.
 The setter in some cases can be a function or a fixed amount.
 If it is a function, it is applied individually to each chart/datapoint, allowing datapoint level variations.
 This is the same as how d3 functions such as d3.force work.

-#### Other
+#### Todo

 State management is currently not handled outside of the peresentation components, for exampl is a redux store or context.
 This separation needs to be implemented.